afiqmnsor/UDP-DDoS-Attacks-Detection-Using-XGBoost-Algorithm/README.md

 These datasets provided labeled network flows categorized as **BENIGN** or **DDoS**, with a focus on **UDP-based traffic** for binary classification.

-> ⚠️ **Note**: Accuracy may still be shaky due to dataset limitations, such as lack of modern attack variations and insufficient real-world diversity.

 ---

 ## 🛠️ Tools & Frameworks Used